davidebettio/rails3-on-ec2/README.md

 -------------
     mysql -u root -p
     create database votoitalia
-    CREATE USER 'votoitalia'@'localhost' IDENTIFIED BY '123456';
+    CREATE USER 'user1'@'localhost' IDENTIFIED BY '123456';
-    GRANT ALL PRIVILEGES ON votoitalia.* TO 'votoitalia'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON db1.* TO 'user1'@'localhost' WITH GRANT OPTION;

 nodejs
 -------------